 Sophie von Stumm – director

 After completing her PhD in Psychology in 2010, Sophie von Stumm taught at the University of Chichester (2010-2011), completed an ESRC-funded post-doctoral fellowship at the University of Edinburgh (2011-2012), and lectured at Goldsmiths University of London (2012-2017).
-She is due to start a post as Associate Professor in Developmental Psychology at the London School of Economics and Political Science in September 2017.
+She started a post as Associate Professor in Developmental Psychology at the London School of Economics and Political Science in September 2017.

 In her research, Sophie studies the causes and consequences of individual differences in psychological and behavioural development across the life course.
 She takes an inter-disciplinary approach to observing behaviour and environments, primarily through the application of new assessment technologies that enable collecting big, high-quality data.
 Sophie focuses her studies in particular on three areas: (1) the effects of early life environments on children’s language development; (2) the role of personality traits like curiosity and imagination for learning; and (3) the relationship between genome-wide polygenic scores and educational attainment.